IGE-numerique/IGE-Toolkit/README.md

 # IGE-Toolkit

-IGE-Toolkit is designed to share with [IGE](http://www.ige-grenoble.fr/)’s researchers and scientists the latest and most efficient techniques and methods for conducting their scientific research.
+IGE-Toolkit is designed to share with [IGE](http://www.ige-grenoble.fr/)’s researchers, scientists ans engineers the latest and most efficient techniques and methods for conducting their scientific research. it is also also fostering a collaborative and supportive community where individuals can connect and seek help from each other.
+By promoting knowledges exchange and collaboration, the IGE-Toolkit aims to facilitate ongoing learning in GeoSciences.

 This repository is intended to share presentation materials to complement exchanges on the dedicated [Slack channel](https://ige-toolkit/slack.com).

 IGE-Toolkit is the continuation of MC-Toolkit, the excellent initiative of [Mickaël Lalande](https://mickaellalande.github.io/) (PhD Student 2019 - 2022) and  [Martin Ménégoz](mailto:martin.menegoz@univ-grenoble-alpes.fr).

-:white_check_mark: The objective of the IGE-Toolkit presentation is to present a tool and exchange with others + know who to ask when we need help.

 [MEOM's tutos software](https://github.com/meom-group/tutos/blob/master/software.md) already has a lot a useful informations!